Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Steve Colson about 3 years ago
+Steve Colson over 3 years ago

 If a public charter is a better school, families have a right to that option.
 This entire argument about OUSD loosing money to charter schools because of enrollment money is BS!
 The money follows the kids!
 Period!
 Does OUSD condemn private schools for taking away enrollment dollars when kids leave OUSD to go to Saint Elizabeth’s or Bishop?
 Asinine!
 What entitles OUSD to any claim to student enrollment money?
 When OUSD says they’re a “family choice school district” what they really mean is “we’re family choice, as long as you choose OUSD!”
 What a bunch of hypocrites!